I’m a Celebrity 2020 line-up – all the confirmed contestants

 Biography: Jessica has only recently left her dramatic role playing abused wife Chantelle Atkins in EastEnders.

-The actress played Chantelle Atkins from March 2019 until she was killed off in September this year.
-Jessica is also a former member of the girl group Neon Jungle, who achieved a top 10 album in 2014.
+The actress played Chantelle Atkins from March 2019 until she was killed by husband Gray in September this year.
+Jessica is also a former member of the girl group Neon Jungle, who had a top 10 album in 2014.

 Beverley Callard